 - Gently massage (don’t rub too hard!) the paste into your skin to exfoliate and loosen up dead skin, blackheads, and any other dirt lurking underneath the surface.

 - Rinse off the paste with warm water.

 - Give your face a final splash with cold water to help restrict the pores, preventing more dirt from entering.

-- To help bring your skin back to its natural pH, use a little organic apple cider vinegar as a toner afterwards.
+- To help bring your skin back to its natural pH, use a little diluted apple cider vinegar as a toner afterwards.
 I do equal parts vinegar to water.